xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_The_Devil.md

 blood and heavy breathing filled the void.
 Soon enough one of the braver locals stood up an approached you.

-> What business an outsider with a half-dead lad in his hands has in Shambles
+-"What business an outsider with a half-dead lad in his hands has in Shambles at this hour?"
-> at this hour?

 Local looked at you with an exposed distrust.
 His hand was resting on his weapon.

-    An interaction with NPC takes place, while Ruck leads an elderly Isabella into the inn.
+  _An interaction with NPC takes place, while Ruck leads an elderly Isabella into the inn.
 Isabella with the help of Helena bandage the nameless injured yet both speak grimly regarding survival after such injuries.
 Lad is placed on one of the beds to rest.
 Depending on your answers you may be provided with a place to stay overnight.
-Neutral result - you have to pay for the stay, worst result - you get into a fight with the locals.
+Neutral result - you have to pay for the stay, worst result - you get into a fight with the locals._